 Government support generally flows through two main channels: direct funding from state mechanisms (including ministries and embassies) to local NGOs; and indirect funding to NGOs, which occurs in the following ways:

 - Indirect-marked: The government designates funds for a local Palestinian NGO and uses a third party to transfer the money.

 - Indirect-general: Churches, humanitarian organizations, and foundations that are partially funded by the government fund local Palestinian NGOs.
 In this case, it is unclear if and how much government money has been passed to the local NGO.

 NGO Monitor research found that:

-- The most transparent countries are Norway and Sweden, as they provide details on the size of grants, the grantees, and projects.
+- The most transparent countries are Norway and Denmark, as they provide details on the size of grants, the grantees, and projects.

 - The least transparent country, in terms of access to grant details and information on grantees, is Germany.
 Germany does not maintain a publically available project database, making it challenging for the general public to understand where money is transferred.